 This class will be hosted via Zoom.
 You will receive an email with the Zoom link a day before the class.
-Attendance will be taken and the session will be recorded.
+Attendance will be taken and the session may be recorded.

 - Singularity overview